KostromDan/Crash-Assistant/articles/asbestosstar.md

     - Report reasons:
         1) They did TLauncher advertising on CurseForge: I reported it.
 They were taken down.
-        2) They were uploading logs to TLauncher criminal servers, with uncensored access tokens, which can be used for direct access to Minecraft account.
+        2) They were uploading logs to TLauncher criminal servers, with uncensored access tokens, which can be used for direct access to the Minecraft accounts.
 I reported it.
            They were taken down.
 I'm 99% sure it was done intentionally as they're part of TL community.
     - Malware mod warning.
       After I caught them on that, I reported them and immediately added a warning notifying users about security issue and his mod malware-like behavior.
 I mean it's really serious.
 Sending access tokens to criminal